 fischertechnik Introduction to STEM II Kit

 This set uses everyday technology to invite students to construct 12 easy-to-understand models.
-Students are offered a foundation in STEM concepts by applying them to classroom and household items they use daily.
-This includes constructing a hand dryer, windshield wipers, a lighthouse with blinking light, merry-go-round and an automatic sliding door.
+Students are offered a foundation in STEM concepts by applying them to the classroom and household items they use daily.
+This includes constructing a hand dryer, windshield wipers, a lighthouse with blinking light, merry-go-round, and an automatic sliding door.
 Engage students with hands-on activities that will help them develop an interest and aptitude in STEM subjects.
-This education set is recommended for grades 3-5, and includes standards-based curriculum.
+This education set is recommended for grades 3-5 and includes a standards-based curriculum.

 Cost: $199.
 For more information, please visit Studica.com